 Organizing a component library to guide engineers & new designers

-With such a major renovation of Clubly's design components, there were many specifications to keep track of—especially for the engineers.
-To assist accurate design implementation, I created Clubly's first organized design system library, ensuring all components followed an 8pt grid system and WCAG AA standards (at the very least).
+To assist accurate design implementation, I created Clubly's first organized design system library, ensuring all components followed an 8pt grid system and WCAG AA standards (at minimum).

 RESPONSIVE DESIGN